Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

 ![Broccoli](https://raw.githubusercontent.com/Wei1234c/Broccoli/master/jpgs/Broccoli_cluster_cover.gif)

-## [Motivation and Goal]
+## [Motivations and Goal]
 - Building cluster with Raspberry Pi
   - For those who like DIY, it is very interesting to create a cluster.
 With the appearance of [Raspberry Pi](https://www.raspberrypi.org/), the cost of building a cluster is drastically reduced and many [examples](https://www.google.com.tw/search?q=raspberry+pi+cluster&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwiTuYuw4qDaAhWMgLwKHXaMCNkQsAQIUA&biw=1543&bih=732) of using the Raspberry Pi to create clusters can be found on the Internet.
 - Relationship between cost and quantity
-  - However, at present, a Raspberry Pi 3 still requires USD 35 or more, if you can build a cluster with a smaller machine, such as [ESP32](https://en.wikipedia.org/wiki/ESP32), so the cost of each node only requires USD 7 or so.
+  - However, at present, a Raspberry Pi 3 still costs USD 35 or more, if you can build a cluster with a smaller machine, such as [ESP32](https://en.wikipedia.org/wiki/ESP32), so the cost of each node only costs USD 7 or so.
 Under the same budget, the lower the cost of a single node is, the more nodes can be, and it will be more ideal for some purposes.
 - The importance of software
   - There are many existing communication and software platforms, such as Kafka, Dask, Ipython Parallel, Celery, MQTT, etc., which can be used as a mechanism for communication and integration between cluster and distributed systems.
 There are many common design patterns, for example: controller/master/broker corresponds to nodes/workers/clients, the message queue and message-passing mechanism, and the structure of producer/queue/consumer or publisher/topic/subscriber.
 With these all combined, it is possible to build an elastic and robust computing platform for distributed/parallel operations.
 [Celery](http://www.celeryproject.org/) is one of the famous examples.
 - Principles and Processes of Celery